When Joy Martin injured her knee skiing one spring, she found a way to turn the injury into an exercise in gratitude

 Offer your services to others while you’re down and out.
 Whether that’s an airport run or coordinating with friends who want a lift to the trailhead for a ski, bike or backpacking adventure so they don’t have to deal with a car shuttle, now’s your chance to be that guy or gal.
 This one always comes back around.

 Gratitude is good medicine.
 Instead of focusing on what’s been taken from you, concentrate on what you have.
 Beyond thinking grateful thoughts, I started writing thank you cards to anyone and everyone, whether they cooked a meal, came over to hangout while I was couch-bound or sent me packages in the mail stuffed with chocolate and trashy celebrity magazines.
-Nothing will make you more grateful for your own actions as reading about the Kardashians’.
+Nothing will make you more grateful for your own actions than reading about the Kardashians’.

 If you’re getting after it in the great outdoors, chances are you’ve either been here before or know of someone going through it.
 Enjoy your health while you have it.
 Be safe.
 Be primal.
 And when you discover that you’re in fact breakable, too, take heart.
 There’s more to life than gnar shredding.
 Besides, not much feels as good as that first time you get back on the bicycle, or dare I imagine, skis.